 Animals’ presence in our lives can be taken for granted.
 Many of us have pets, and we get used to having them around, we get used to the routine, and feel the obligation of caring for them and making sure they’re healthy.
 If your pet needs specific medicines, you may look for a clinic that provides compounded pet medication.
 You may also consider microchipping pet services for your pet’s safety and security, especially if you decide to leave them with your local pet services while you’re at work, you never know when accidents may happen and your pet wonders off.

 They do more than just keep us company on walks or sit on our laps while we watch TV.
 My beagle, Giuseppe, was just certified as a therapy dog by the Good Dog Foundation.
 He has now been to the Warner Library, where a boy read him a book, and he will be returning there again.
 He also met with some residents of an assisted living facility, where he interacted with the elderly who may have had pets earlier in their lives, may feel lonely, or would simply enjoy a visit with a furry friend.
 We are all familiar with dogs that help the blind, and we know of police dogs or dogs that help with search and rescue.
 More recently, dogs have been trained to help others with medical and emotional needs, whether it is my dog “Zep” bringing some comfort and cheer to a lonely octogenarian, or a dog that is trained to be a service dog to one particular person, these dogs are more than just pets.

 How do animals, dogs in particular, help people?
 Some ways are obvious, some not so—they can help someone with mobility problems or visual impairment get around more independently because they can guide the person, or perhaps more impressively – put groceries in a cart, pick up something that’s been dropped, help an individual get dressed, or help a person to balance who might otherwise have problems walking.
 For a child with autism, the service dog may help him learn to communicate, learn to trust, and can hold back a child who tends to take off and run into dangerous situations such as crowds and streets.
 And I also found these very useful facts about the red nose Pitbull, so have a read there if you are considering getting a dog like that.
 For a veteran with post-traumatic stress disorder, the dog can be trained to attune to changes in breathing or tension in the body and help calm the person down before a full-blown panic attack occurs.
 Service dogs have been trained to alert to seizures, getting a parent or caretaker, or even calling 911 at the first sign of trouble.
 Other animals, such as horses, are used as well, to bridge emotional gaps and help individuals with injuries or illnesses like cerebral palsy to learn better balance and build muscle strength.
-The benefits of something as simple as petting a cat or watching a fish tank have been documented for years.
+The benefits of something as simple as petting a cat or watching a fish swim in rimless aquariums have been documented for years.
 Visit Shrimp Pro to learn about the benefits of having shrimps as pets.

 A friend of mine just got me involved with Educated Canines Assisting with Disabilities, a group that trains puppies to become service dogs for individuals with the above-mentioned medical conditions, so that they can live more independently.
 ECAD is also involved in working with veterans (and Sen. Al Franken introduced a bill in Washington that will enlarge the scope of service dogs for veterans, helping more people benefit from these amazing animals).
 I have now taken the training course to be a weekend babysitter, and I look forward to helping socialize many dogs so they can eventually help people who need this service.